appreciated/vortex-crud/README.md

     - **Map Route**: Display entities on a map based on latitude and longitude columns.
     - **Generic Block Route**: Support for generic blocks with a flexible factory system.
 - **Custom Menu Routes**: Add custom routes to the menu.
-- **Alternative Collection Editing**: Offer different ways to edit collections (see [Architecture](#Architecture)).
+- **Alternative Collection Editing**: Offer different ways to edit collections.
 - **Configuration Pre-Checks**: Validate the application configuration fully at startup.
 - **Styling**: Improve styling options.
 - **Database Index Check**: Verify that suitable indices are available, given that the UI and database are defined in a machine-parsable format.
 - **Route Filters**: Add filtering options for "kanban" routes.
-- **Code Generation**: Generate code from a turbo-crud HOCON configuration to support a top-down workflow, including model and repository generation.
+- **Code Generation**: Generate Vaadin code from using a given HOCON turbo-crud configuration to support top-down workflows, including models and repositories.
+- **API-Endpoint**: Allow defining API endpoints using the configuration file

 ## Data Handling and Management
 turbo-crud utilizes the H2 database during development.
-The database is accessed by the service `turbo-crudEntityManagerService`, while the `turbo-crudDatabaseSchemaValidator` ensures the schema aligns with the HOCON configuration at startup.
+The database is accessed by the service `TurboCrudEntityManagerService`, while the `TurboCrudDatabaseSchemaValidator` ensures the schema aligns with the HOCON configuration at startup.
 Custom EntityManagerService implementations are also supported, requiring only an interface implementation.

 ### Core Concept: User-Defined Database Model
 The database model is defined by the user, with turbo-crud validating that the view representation aligns with this model.
 Some system-defined tables, such as those for auditing, user, and role management, are exceptions: